 Africa’s Talking + Custom CRM Stack

 Free tier: Free credits to start.
-African fit: This is the only Africa-origin option on the list.
+African fit: An Africa-origin option.
 Africa’s Talking is a CPaaS, not a CRM — but its SMS, USSD, and voice APIs let a technical SME build a lean customer database and conversation log around messaging instead of paying for enterprise software.
 Who it is for: Technically savvy founders or teams with a developer who prefer to build a lightweight CRM around their messaging stack.

 Salesforce Starter Suite